thoth-station/jupyter-nbrequirements/docs/0000-dependencies-management-jupyter-notebooks.md

 ## Considered Options

-* 1. Jupyter notebook without dependencies (no reproducibility)
+* 1. Jupyter notebook without dependencies (no reproducibility at all)
-* 2. Jupyter notebook without dependencies embedded in json file but with Pipfile/Pipfile.lock always present (Jupyter notebook and requirements are decoupled)
+* 2. Jupyter notebook without dependencies embedded in json file but with Pipfile/Pipfile.lock always present (no reproducibility if I share the notebook)
-* 3. Jupyter notebook with dependencies embedded in json file of the notebook and Pipfile/Pipfile.lock present
+* 3. Jupyter notebook with dependencies embedded in json file of the notebook that can be optionally extracted if the user wants.

 ## Decision Outcome

 The option selected is 3. because:

 * enforce reproducibility
-* enforce traceability between notebook and requirements
+* enforce traceability between notebook

 ### Positive Consequences <!-- optional -->

 * Satisfy reproducibility, traecability, shareability.
 * Notebooks are coupled with dependencies in their metadata.
+* If more notebooks are present, a common Pipfile can be created with a button that can automatically extract from all notebook dependencies and new common Pipfile.lock will be created.
+This would allow creation of an image that can run the notebooks.